MCegla-JW/movie-night-frontend/README.md

 - Users can leave party
 - Party creator is notified that a new user joined the party
 - Users can manually add a movie to party
-- Users can remove the random movie if they dont like it and another random movie is added
+- Users can remove the random movie if they don't like it and another random movie is added
 - Connect to third party API to source weather data in each trip destination and display it for users
 - Users can rate movies